scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 });
 ```

-In the `commit` endpoint of Customer Service, the microservice resumes and commits the transaction (the code is [here](customer-service/src/main/java/sample/customer/CustomerService.java#L140-L144)):
+In the `commit` endpoint of the Customer Service, the microservice resumes and commits the transaction (the code is [here](customer-service/src/main/java/sample/customer/CustomerService.java#L140-L144)):

 ```java
 execTwoPcOperation(request.getTransactionId(), false, responseObserver, "Commit", () -> {